-	Cuba blamed Cuban exiles and the Venezuelan secret police, with a complicit CIA, for the attack, and has frequently since broadcast the audio recording of the pilots’ last words “pégate al agua, Felo” (land on the water, Felo).
+This led to the death of 73 people.
+Cuba blamed Cuban exiles and the Venezuelan secret police for the attack, and since then, it has frequently broadcasted the audio recording of the pilots’ last words: “Pégate al agua, Felo” (Land on the water, Felo).

-	The phrase stirs up hard memories for an older generation, but for younger people it’s just a phrase they’ve heard over and over, and it thus gained its current slang meaning.
+The phrase stirs up hard memories for an older generation, but for younger people it’s just a phrase they’ve heard over and over, leading to its current slang meaning.
 As a foreigner, you probably shouldn’t risk using it, but it’s interesting to know.

 37. Voy a hacer café

 Literally, “I’m going to make coffee,” but this is really said by a host to indicate to the visitors that it’s time to go.

 People tend to drop by one’s home unannounced all the time in Cuba, so serving coffee is how you politely ask them to leave.